 EDUCATION AND TRAINING

 It is projected that students will spend just over 2 years in the program, taking 2 classes a quarter for 9 quarters.
-Students will have the ability to spend longer in the program in order to take a lighter course load if they wish.
+Students will have the ability to spend longer in the program in order to complete their Research Capstone Project.

 The program is split into two broad domains.
 In the research domain, students will be given the necessary background and support to complete an independent research project in speech-language pathology.
-The process includes obtaining IRB approval, implementing the project, and submitting the results for publication in a scholarly journal prior to completion of the program.
+The process includes working with your Faculty Research Mentor to obtain IRB approval, implement the project, and submit the results for publication in a scholarly journal prior to completion of the program.

 In the content domain, students get expertise in some of the most complex topics in the field.
 The doctoral seminars in speech-language pathology are designed to provide clinicians with increased depth of knowledge that is evidence-based.

-Program Length9 quarters; Students have the ability to spend longer in the program in order to take a lighter course load.
+9 quarters; Students have the ability to spend longer in the program in order to complete their research capstone project and prepare a manuscript ready for submission to a peer-reviewed journal.

 Application DeadlinesThere are currently no published application deadlines.